suno-ai/bark/README.md

 ## 🙏 Appreciation

-- [nanoGPT](https://github.com/karpathy/nanoGPT) for a dead-simple and blazing fast implementation of gpt-style models
+- [nanoGPT](https://github.com/karpathy/nanoGPT) for a dead-simple and blazing fast implementation of GPT-style models
 - [EnCodec](https://github.com/facebookresearch/encodec) for a state-of-the-art implementation of a fantastic audio codec
 - [AudioLM](https://github.com/lucidrains/audiolm-pytorch) for very related training and inference code
 - [Vall-E](https://arxiv.org/abs/2301.02111), [AudioLM](https://arxiv.org/abs/2209.03143) and many other ground-breaking papers that enabled the development of Bark

 ## © License

-Bark is licensed under a non-commercial CC-BY 4.0 NC.
+Bark is licensed under a non-commercial license: CC-BY 4.0 NC.
 The Suno models themselves may be used commercially.
 However, this version of Bark uses `EnCodec` as a neural codec backend, which is licensed under a [non-commercial license](https://github.com/facebookresearch/encodec/blob/main/LICENSE).

 Please contact us at `bark@suno.ai` if you need access to a larger version of the model and/or a version of the model you can use commercially.